About Paul

 JIUJITSU, YOGA AND MEDITATION

-In his youth, Paul trained in Judo and over the last 40 years he has continued studying, training and instructing in Mixed Martial Arts, holding a 4th degree black belt in Jiujitsu and a black belt in Brazilian Jiujitsu.
-He is also a certified Yoga instructor who has practiced meditation for 20 years and is currently instructed in the Zen tradition.
-It is this background in martial arts, yoga and Zen that has led Paul to offer clinical services in a unique therapeutic dojo setting rather than a traditional office environment.
-The innovative space has tatami mats on the floor and flexible furnishings that clients can easily manipulate to accommodate individual needs and preferences.
-The space and therapy invites clients to continuously recalibrate toward a balanced lifestyle in order to enhance overall health and well-being.
+In his youth, Paul trained in Judo and over the last 45 years he has continued studying, training and instructing in Mixed Martial Arts, holding a 4th degree black belt in Jiujitsu and a black belt in Brazilian Jiujitsu.
+He is also a certified Yoga instructor who has practiced meditation for 30 years and is currently instructed in the Zen tradition.
+It is this background in martial arts, yoga and Zen that led Paul to offer clinical services in a unique therapeutic dojo setting rather than a traditional office environment.
+The innovative space had tatami mats on the floor and flexible furnishings that clients could easily manipulate to accommodate individual needs and preferences.
+The space and therapy invited clients to continuously recalibrate toward a balanced lifestyle in order to enhance overall health and well-being.

 MINDFULNESS AND EXERCISE